-It merges the idea of outsourcing of grocery shopping with a convenient collection of the package from the refrigerated machine available 24/7/365.
+It merges the idea of outsourcing grocery shopping with a convenient collection of the package from the refrigerated machine available 24/7/365.

 The customers do not have to be at home at the delivery time and can collect their parcel on their way home at any suitable moment of the day.
-At the same time, the refrigerated lockers have compartments with temperatures of +16C, +4C and -18C, which enable the storage of different types of produce, including frozen food, in the right conditions.
+At the same time, the refrigerated lockers have compartments with temperatures of +16C, +4C and -18C, which allow storage of different types of produce, including frozen food, in the right conditions.

-This robotic parcel machine with a cold storage space is a great example of innovation that eases shopping as it allows consumers to pick up all their parcels from one pick up point.
+This robotic parcel machine with cold storage space is a great example of innovation that eases shopping as it allows consumers to pick up all their parcels from one pick up point.

 Lunchbox by Sodexo - cold chain management solution for office

 Sodexo makes a lunch break more enjoyable for office employees.
 Lunchbox by Sodexo is an innovative service based on Ricoh's refrigerated Smart Lockers.
 The company supports flexible workplaces.
 This means giving the possibility to choose between the company cafeteria and an easy and immediate take-away service.

 This is a very effective service, which allows us to pay ever greater attention to work-life balance and to issues such as well-being and time saving, fundamental aspects for both us and our customers - said Alexis Lerouge, Head of Marketing Corporate Med Region of Sodexo.